 How to Run a Box Fan without Electricity?
 (6 Great Ways)

-In this article, I’ll give you a bunch of options to run a box fan without electricity.
+In this article, I’ll give you many options to run a box fan without electricity.

 A box fan can be a lifesaver for those in hot climates.
-But what do you do when the power goes out, and you don’t have any electricity?
-As an electrician and a self-proclaimed DIY specialist, I will go through how I did this before and share some of my favorite tips!
+But what do you do when the power goes out and you lack electricity?
+I will go through how you can do this and share some tips!

-In a nutshell, these are the viable ways to run a fan without electricity:
+In a nutshell, here are the most popular viable ways to run a box fan without electricity:

 • Use solar energy

-• Use gas – gasoline, propane, kerosene, etc.
+• Use gas (such as gasoline, propane, or kerosene)

 • Employ a battery